|Riding Style||Alternative Freeride|

 Gnu Fun Guy 2021 - 2020 Review by The Good Ride

-The Gnu Fun Guy takes the Mullair, shortens and widens it.
+The Gnu Fun Guy takes the Mullair, shortens it, gives it shorter sidecut radius and widens it.
 It makes for a short/wide aggressive ride.
 Its slow edge to edge and we wish they had a smaller size, but once you engage the sidecut it makes some great turns.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.